Architecture Overview

 Single Machine Deployment

-# Docker Compose on single server
+# Deploy to a single server

 Multi-Node Deployment